Ten of the Best Fat Burning Foods:

-Whey Protein is also nature’s richest source of the branched chain amino acids leucine, isoleucine and valine which are critical for optimal muscle building and fat burning effects (17).
-The branched chain amino acids in whey protein help to stabilize hunger, lower cravings and improve metabolism (18).
+Bone Broth Protein is rich in branched chain amino acids leucine, isoleucine and valine which are critical for optimal muscle building and fat burning effects (17).
+The branched chain amino acids in bone broth protein help to stabilize hunger, lower cravings and improve metabolism (18).

-Whey protein is also very rich in the amino acid cysteine.
+Bone Broth Protein is also very rich in the amino acids glycine and cysteine.
 Cysteine is a critical agent used to make the super intracellular anti-oxidant glutathione (19).
-A 2007 study found that ingesting large amounts of whey protein increased cellular glutathione levels (20).
+A 2014 study found that ingesting glycine and cysteine supplements improved mitochondrial fuel oxidation (fat burning), insulin sensitivity and body composition (20).

 Sources For This Article Include:

 - Elliott SS, Keim NL, Stern JS, Teff K, Havel PJ.
 Fructose, weight gain, and the insulin resistance syndrome.
 Am J Clin Nutr.
 2002 Nov;76(5):911-22.
 PMID: 12399260

 - Stanhope KL, Havel PJ.
 Endocrine and metabolic effects of consuming beverages sweetened with fructose, glucose, sucrose, or high-fructose corn syrup.
 Am J Clin Nutr.
 2008 Dec;88(6):1733S-1737S.
 PMID: 19064538